sohrab-salehi/digit/README.md

 ## Features

 - Login: Users can log in with their username and password.
-- Register: New users can create an account by providing a username and password.
+- Register(just backend part is implemented): New users can create an account by providing a username and password.
 - Protected Route: Access to the welcome page is protected.
 Only authenticated users can access it.

 ### Linter & code formatter